Preeti-Dewani/aws-worthy-boxes/README.md

 To create pipeline using these services 'command_paths' can be used.

-## Cloud Service: All cloud related services can be used from these services.
+## Cloud Services: All cloud related services can be used from these services.

    Currently it has support for `aws cloud`.
 Details of supported services can be found in `settings.py`